-Out-of-Network (POS) Provider or Out-of-Network Facility - A provider or facility with which we have not arranged to coordinate or provide covered services to members of our plan.
+Out-of-Network Provider or Out-of-Network Facility - A provider or facility with which we have not arranged to coordinate or provide covered services to members of our plan.
 Out-of-network providers are providers that are not employed, owned, or operated by our plan or are not under contract to deliver covered services to you.
-Using out-of-network providers or facilities is explained in this booklet in Chapter 1, Sections 1.1 and 3.2 and Chapter 3, Section 2.4.
-All services obtained from out-of-network (POS) providers require prior authorization (except emergency services, supplemental dental services, supplemental eyeglasses or contact lenses, and urgently needed care or dialysis outside the plan's service area).
+Using out-of-network providers or facilities is explained in this booklet in Chapter 3.
+All services obtained from out-of-network providers require prior authorization (except emergency services, supplemental dental services, supplemental eyeglasses or contact lenses, supplemental hearing services, and urgently needed care when the network is not available or dialysis outside the plan's service area).
 This plan covers POS benefits up to a maximum of \$5,000.

-Out-of-Pocket Costs - See the definition for "cost-sharing" above.
+Out-of-Pocket Costs - See the definition for "Cost-Sharing" above.
 A member's cost-sharing requirement to pay for a portion of services or drugs received is also referred to as the member's "out-of-pocket" cost requirement.